 On January 21, 2014, the Company announced that it will receive research and development investments totaling \$225,000 from the Research & Development Corporation ("RDC") and from the Atlantic Canada Opportunities Agency ("ACOA") to assist in the Development of Innovative Technologies for the Recovery and Refining of Rare Earth Elements from Ore Mined in Labrador (the "Project").
-Search will receive \$112,500 towards the project from each of RDC and ACOA and the Company will contribute an additional \$75,000.
-At February 28, 2015, the Company had received \$193,510 from RDC and ACOA.
+Search will receive up to \$112,500 towards the project from each of RDC and ACOA and the Company will contribute an additional \$75,000.
+At May 31, 2015, the Company had received \$112,500 from RDC and \$105,308 from ACOA.
+The amounts received from RDC are non-repayable contributions while the amounts received from ACOA are repayable on success of the Port Hope Simpson REE District.
 The Project commenced in January 2014 and has now been completed.
-The Company expects to receive the balance of the \$225,000 from RDC and ACOA shortly.

-The Project evaluated the effectiveness and compared the commercial feasibility of a variety of innovative metallurgical processes to separate and refine REE from ore with the specific characteristics of that identified at the Company's Foxtrot Project.
-SGS Canada Inc. ("SGS") was engaged to perform testing on ore samples containing REE from the Company's Foxtrot Project.
-SGS has examined innovative methods to isolate REE from the specific matrix of ore.
-The current separation process involves crushing and grinding of ore, followed by gravity separation, flotation and magnetic separation to produce a concentrate containing the REE materials.
+The Project evaluated the effectiveness and compared the commercial feasibility of a variety of innovative metallurgical processes to separate and refine REE from mineralization with the specific characteristics of that identified at the Company's Foxtrot Project.
+SGS Canada Inc. ("SGS") was engaged to perform testing on samples containing REE from the Company's Foxtrot Project.
+SGS has examined innovative methods to isolate REE from the specific rock matrix.
+The current separation process involves crushing and grinding, followed by gravity separation, flotation and magnetic separation to produce a concentrate containing the REE materials.
 The concentrate is then subjected to acid baking at 200 degrees Celsius, water leaching, purification of the leachate, and precipitation of REE oxalate.
-The process options investigated with SGS were designed to reduce complexity and cost of REE recovery from Foxtrot ores.
+The process options investigated with SGS were designed to reduce complexity and cost of REE recovery from Foxtrot mineralization.

 On July 23, 2014, the Company announced the development of a simplified metallurgical process tested on a sample from the Company's Foxtrot Project to produce a high grade rare earth elements product for refining.
 A patent application has been lodged with the United States Patent Office to protect the Company's ownership of this technology.
 This process is a significant improvement over the earlier Foxtrot work reported.
-The steps of grinding, flotation, gravity and magnetic separation to produce an ore concentrate are no longer required to process the Foxtrot ore.
+The steps of grinding, flotation, gravity and magnetic separation to produce a concentrate are no longer required to process the Foxtrot mineralization.
 The coarse crushed ore is directly treated with small amounts of acid in a heated pug mill, a conventional mixing device, prior to water leaching.